sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 - [Michal Sennett](../../../../team/index.md##michal-sennett) supports [Beyang Liu](../../../../team/index.md#beyang-liu), CTO & Co-founder, [Carly Jones](../../../../team/index.md#carlycjones), VP People & Talent
 - [Amber Smokowski](../../../../team/index.md#amber-smokowski) supports [Gregg Stone](../../../../team/index.md#gregg-stone), VP Sales, [Aimee Menne](../../../../team/index.md#aimee-menne), VP Customer Engineering & Support

-### How to select a Values Interview panel:
+### How to select a Values Interview panel

 When creating the interview plan in Greenhouse, the talent team will select 2 values interviewers to participate in the interview process for each role.
 The talent team aims to include two teammates outside of the department for which a candidate is interviewing.

-### How to send a candidate interview confirmation email:
+### How to send a candidate interview confirmation email

-1. Once you’ve sent out all of the interview invitations to the appropriate Sourcegraph panelists, refresh the candidate’s Greenhouse profile.
+**Step 1:** Once you’ve sent out all of the interview invitations to the appropriate Sourcegraph panelists, refresh the candidate’s Greenhouse profile.

-2. Click “Send Interview Confirmation” above the candidate’s availability.
+**Step 2:** Click “Send Interview Confirmation” above the candidate’s availability.
-   1. If you receive a candidate’s availability outside of Greenhouse (phone, text, email, etc.), you may not see an option to “send interview confirmation email” in Greenhouse.
+   - If you receive a candidate’s availability outside of Greenhouse (phone, text, email, etc.), you may not see an option to “send interview confirmation email” in Greenhouse.
 In these cases, simply click “not requested” or “not received” next to availability and update it to “availability received”.
 You should then see the option to “send interview confirmation email.”

-3. The email template will auto-populate.
+**Step 3:** The email template will auto-populate.
 You’ll only need to edit the following:
-   1. Make sure the recruiter, hiring manager, agency recruiter (if applicable) and yourself are all Cc’d.
+   - Make sure the recruiter, hiring manager, agency recruiter (if applicable) and yourself are all Cc’d.
       - We recommend you Cc yourself because otherwise you will not be able to find the email in your “sent” Gmail folder.
-   2. Within the “Interview Agenda” section of the email, add and link the specific [Interview Type(s)](../process/types_of_interviews.md) and the [interviewer names](../../../../team/index.md).
+   - Within the “Interview Agenda” section of the email, add and link the specific [Interview Type(s)](../process/types_of_interviews.md) and the [interviewer names](../../../../team/index.md).

-4. Send Email
+**Step 4:** Send Email

-#### For IAM Technical Interviews Only
+#### For IAM Technical Interviews only

 <!-- TODO: Will this still be the same with the IAM team? -->